balenair/balenair/docs/04-use-and-configuration.md

 ### Logging
 By default, the IAQ service will only send certain information to the logs.
 If you want to see more or less detail in the logs, you can set the `LOG_LEVEL` device variable.
 The default value is `WARNING` but setting to `DEBUG` or `INFO` will provide more logging detail.
 To see fewer logging details, you can select `ERROR` or `CRITICAL` as well.

+### External MQTT

+You can have the balenAir publish to an external MQTT broker or service, such as the [balenAir Aggregator](https://github.com/balenair/aggregator).
+To initiate this, set the `AGG_ADDRESS` variable to the address of the external MQTTT broker - this works best if all devices are on the same local network.
+See the Aggregator repo for more details on other setup options.
+You can also specify `AGG_USERNAME`, `AGG_PASSWORD`, and `AGG_PORT` (default is 1883) as well.
+To stop publishing, delete the `AGG_ADDRESS` variable.

 ## VOC calibration
 The [SGP30 VOC sensor](https://www.adafruit.com/product/3709) is a type of gas sensor that needs to be calibrated to provide reasonably accurate measurements.
-The calibration process is automatic, but you should be aware of the basic steps for best results:

-- The sensor requires a "baseline" which is stored in a persistent file on the device
-- On initial power up of the device, there will be no baseline file
-- The sensor needs to run for 12 hours to create and store a baseline
-- While the baseline is being created, keep the device in the same location
-- If the device has been powered down for more than seven days, you should force a new baseline creation.

-In other words, the first time you power on the device, let it sit for 12 hours in the location it will be used.
-If you significantly change the device's location or power the device down for more than seven days, you can force the unit to calculate a new baseline.
-To do that, set the device variable `DELETE_BASELINE` to `1` at which point the device will restart and delete the stored baseline.
-After it restarts, delete the `DELETE_BASELINE` variable or set it to `0`.
-The device will restart again and calculate a new baseline.
+The balenAir no longer stores a baseline for this sensor, so see the details [here](https://learn.adafruit.com/adafruit-sgp30-gas-tvoc-eco2-mox-sensor/circuitpython-wiring-test#baseline-set-and-get-2980177) regarding its default calibration process.

 ### NEXT
 [Case printing & assembly](05-case-printing-and-assembly.md)